Camera Lenses

 portrait with a telephoto lens

-The distance between your camera and subject will affect your subject’s appearance in the frame and between each other.
+The distance between your camera and the subject will affect your subject’s appearance in the frame and between each other.

 When you shoot with varying focal lengths, your subject will become smaller against the background.
 This also helps make the subject appear more proportionate.